hufman/medialinkfs/README.md

 ### Output Configuration

 - dest: The full path to the directory to make the group directories
-- groupBy: The metadata key of each item to use as the basis for grouping
+- groupBy: The metadata key of each item to use as the basis for grouping.
+This can also be an array of keys

 Example Config
 --------------